Things to Do in Charlottesville, Virginia!

 The Shabeen – Casual – exotic South African food & wines

-C&O Restaurant – Upscale local favorite – French Country
+C&O Restaurant – Celebrated local favorite – French country cuisine in a serene setting

 Citizen Burger Bar – If there’s game your honey wants to watch take him here!
 You can customize your burger – and they have lots more selection than just beef.
-Very informal setting with inside and outside dining
+Inviting and informal setting with inside and outside dining

 Ten or Now and Zen – Both favorites for sushi!